top of page

 Out and About

-Perth Zoo is a great day out with over a thousand different animals to see, a fabulous natural play area (water play included!) and special attractions and events throughout the year.
-If you plan your day ahead you can book one of the many Close Encounters which will get you up close and personal with the animal of your choice from otters and penguins to giraffes, orang utans, elephants and more.
+Perth Zoo is a great day out with over a thousand different animals to see, a fabulous play area and special attractions and events throughout the year.
+If you plan your day ahead you can book one of the many Close Encounters which will get you up close and personal with the animal of your choice from otters and penguins to giraffes, orang utangs, elephants and more.
 Bookings for Close Encounters may be made on the day but are subject to availability so it's best to book in advance.

 Buy your tickets online and skip the queues during school holidays.
 For all admission prices head to https://perthzoo.wa.gov.au/visiting-perth-zoo.

-You can also hire wheelchairs and two seater pull along wagons for the kids to ride in.
+You can hire wheelchairs and two seater pull along wagons for the kids to ride in.

 You can grab a hardcopy map at the zoo or download an interactive map here (much more fun!)

-Don't forget to explore the lovely cool Rainforest Retreat and cross over the swinging bridge.
+Don't forget to explore the lovely cool Rainforest Retreat, cross over the swinging bridge and keep a lookout for fairy doors.

 If you have kids age 2-5 you and your child can attend the in term A to Zoo program.
 The Bush Buddies Encounter is ideal for this younger age group too.